The crypto market has taken a step up but has not yet fly

 Market picture

-Total cryptocurrency market capitalisation, according to CoinMarketCap, rose 7.9% for the week to $1.06 trillion.
-The Cryptocurrency Fear and Greed Index is at 25 starting the week, near the upper end of the "extreme fear" area.
+Total crypto market capitalisation, according to CoinMarketCap, rose 1% overnight to $1.06 trillion.
+The cryptocurrency Fear & Greed Index added 9 points to 34 by Tuesday, the highest since mid-August.

-Bitcoin showed substantial gains on Friday and avoided correction sentiment over the weekend.
-As a result, the coin is again testing the 50-day moving average, where fluctuations have become very small.
+BTC is just a hair above its 50-day average, which should hardly be considered an encouraging bullish sign.
+The following intermediate stage of recovery that could revive the market is the 200-week average at $23.2K.

-The market has removed excessive oversold from the BTCUSD but has yet to make a decisive move upwards.
-A strong move above the 50-day average could end the bear market.
+The latter dynamic suggests cautious market players, who are likely to shift their attention to global macro issues.
+The most critical of these today is the US inflation report, which could return optimism to the markets if price growth slows and sell-offs otherwise.
+TradingView shows a correlation between bitcoin and the S&P 500 index started to strengthen again last week.

 News background